Ben Evans (rugby league): Warrington Wolves

-He featured in Round 2 (Hull F.C.) and then in Round 4 (Hull Kingston Rovers) to Round 6 (St. Helens).
+He featured in round 2 Hull F.C. and then in round 4 Hull Kingston Rovers to round 6 against St Helens.

-Bradford
+Bradford Bulls

 In 2013 he was offered the chance to go to another Super League side on loan, Bradford Bulls.
 Ben signed a 1-year loan deal with Bradford before pre-season started in time for the 2013 season.
 However, his début was delayed as a hip injury ruled him out for the start of the season.

 He left at the end of the season to return to his parent club Warrington where he has played this season repeatedly and scored 1 try.

-London
+London Broncos

 In 2016, Evans found himself at the bottom of the pecking order at Warrington not playing a Super League game all season.
 He played 3 games on loan to Leigh Centurions, and also on loan for 2 games for Rochdale Hornets.

 On 16 October 2016, Evans signed for the London Broncos for the 2017 season.